csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 As before, the response to the request is delayed until it can be granted.
 The biased scheme has the advantage of imposing less overhead on read

 operations than does the majority protocol.
-This savings is especially significant in common cases in which the frequency of read is much greater than the fre- quency of write.
+This savings is especially significant in common cases in which the frequency of read is much greater than the frequency of write.
 However, the additional overhead on writes is a disadvantage.
 Furthermore, the biased protocol shares the majority protocol’s disadvantage of complexity in handling deadlock.

 #### 19.5.1.6 Quorum Consensus Protocol